-22.3.4.
-Construction
+22.3.4 Construction

 Construction of the proposed airport would result in substantial changes to the landscape, primarily through major earthworks and the removal of existing vegetation.
-The area would change from an undulating, rural landscape to an essentially flat, constructed landscape.
+The area would be modified from an undulating, rural landscape to an essentially flat landscape through a balance of cut and fill during the major earthworks phase.
 This would occur in the context of an area that has limited capacity to absorb the change due to limited vegetation cover, the form of the land, the frequency of views, and the distance between viewers and the Stage 1 development.
 While the changes to the landform would become a permanent feature, the visual effect of earthworks, construction plant, equipment, stockpiling areas and storage areas would be temporary and confined to the construction period.

-Construction activities include the works necessary for site preparation and the works involved in the establishment of aviation infrastructure.
+Construction activities include the activities necessary for site preparation and the works involved in the establishment of aviation infrastructure.
 Major construction activities would consist of erecting security fencing, establishing temporary site facilities, bulk earthworks, topsoil stripping and stockpiling, construction of access roads and services, and the construction of aviation infrastructure.

-22.3.5.
-Operations
+22.3.5 Operations

-22.3.5.1.
-Airport infrastructure
+22.3.5.1 Airport infrastructure

-There would be two general types of visual impacts created by the operation of the Stage 1 development.
-The visual impact for the airport site from representative viewpoints is discussed in Section 22.3.6:
+There would be two general types of visual impacts created by the operation of the Stage 1 development:

-- permanent views of the airport site with associated infrastructure including: - a 35 metre high air traffic control tower; - a 3,700 metre long runway and associated taxiway system; - passenger terminal and freight buildings; - other facilities including aircraft stands, emergency services, aircraft maintenance facilities, navigational aids and lighting; and - ongoing views of aircraft taking off and landing.
+- permanent views of the airport site with associated infrastructure including: - an at least 35 metre high air traffic control tower; - a 3,700 metre long runway and associated taxiway system; - passenger terminal and freight buildings; - other facilities including aircraft stands, emergency services, aircraft maintenance facilities, navigational aids and lighting; and - ongoing views of aircraft taking off and landing.